apache/parquet-format/README.md

 skip pages more efficiently.
 See [PageIndex.md](PageIndex.md) for details and the reasoning behind adding these to the format.

+The file metadata may also be encoded as a *modular footer*: a struct-of-arrays, module-addressable footer format that lets readers fetch and decode metadata in proportion to the columns a query projects rather than the width of the table.
+See [`ModularFooter.thrift`](src/main/thrift/ModularFooter.thrift) for the proposed metadata definitions, layout, and adoption path.

 ## Checksumming
 Pages of all kinds can be individually checksummed.
 This allows disabling of checksums at the HDFS file level, to better support single row lookups.
 Checksums are calculated